carolcoral/demo4java/README.md

 private RedisUtil redisUtil;
 ```

-* 2. If you want to use redis by sentinel, you should impoert the "RedisConfg" and "RedisSentinelConfig".
+* 2.If you want to use redis by sentinel, you should impoert the "RedisConfg" and "RedisSentinelConfig".

 ```
 @SpringBootApplication